 NATO COMMANDERS CAN TAKE ‘ULTIMATE’ DECISION

 “Russia bears full responsibility for these actions, which are escalatory, risk miscalculation and endanger lives.
-They must stop,” the council said in a statement.
+They must stop,” it said.

 “Russia should be in no doubt: NATO and Allies will employ, in accordance with international law, all necessary military and non-military tools to defend ourselves and deter all threats from all directions,” the statement said.